- You Are Here:

 Parties on either side may ask that a member of the panel be excused.
 These requests, or demands, are called challenges.
 A person may be challenged for cause if the examination shows he or she might be prejudiced.
 The judge will excuse the juror from that case if he or she is satisfied with the reason for the challenge.
 There is no limit to the number of challenges for cause which either party may make.
 The parties also have a right to a certain number of challenges for which no cause is necessary.
 These are peremptory challenges.
 The number of such challenges varies according to the charges in a criminal case.
 The peremptory challenge is a legal right long recognized by law as a means of giving both sides some choice in the make-up of a jury.
 Jurors should clearly understand that being eliminated from the jury panel by a peremptory challenge is no reflection upon his intelligence, ability or integrity.

-Those jurors not selected to serve on the jury will return to the jury lounge to await being sent to other courtrooms for other cases.
-Return to the Top
+Those jurors not selected to serve on the jury may be sent to the jury lounge to await being sent to other courtrooms for other cases.